VenkataSubhash96/calendar-events/README.md

 * Once you open `http://localhost:3000/events`, you will see the list of events with a date filter.

-## Checking for availablity of users
+## Checking for availability of users

 * For a given time range and for a given user_id, run the following inside rails console.
 ```